-- (1) This item shall consist of removing and disposing of the existing principal spillway inlet structure, specified segments of the existing reinforced concrete pipe, concrete cradle, and removing and disposing of all miscellaneous metalwork and equipment including, but not limited, to: concrete reinforcement, metal grating, and trash racks. - (2) The existing principal spillway conduit shall be used for dewatering and shall remain open until the new principal spillway system, including inlet, conduit, impact basin, and outlet channel are constructed and fully operational, and the dam is reconstructed to the full design cross-section over the conduit. - (3) In Section 3, Removal, Method 1 shall apply.
+- (1) This item shall consist of removing and disposing of the existing principal spillway inlet structure, specified segments of the existing reinforced concrete pipe, concrete cradle, and removing and disposing of all miscellaneous metalwork and equipment including, but not limited to: concrete reinforcement, metal grating, and trash racks.
+The Contractor shall legally dispose of materials at an authorized off-site facility in accordance with all applicable rules and regulations - (2) The existing principal spillway conduit shall be used for dewatering and shall remain open until the new principal spillway system, including inlet, conduit, impact basin, and outlet channel are constructed and fully operational, and the dam is reconstructed to the full design cross-section over the conduit. - (3) In Section 3, Removal, Method 1 shall apply.
 The limits of removal shall be as shown on the drawings. - (4) In Section 6, Measurement and payment, Method 2 shall apply. - (5) Items of Work subsidiary to this bid item are: - (a) Excavation, Common, Structure Removal as specified in Construction Specification 21. - (b) Earthfill, Structure Removal as specified in Construction Specification 23.